Key options for postgraduate business studies are an MBA, master’s degree and graduate certificate.

 Any masters degree is meant for students who are looking for an advanced qualification to boost their career and job prospects.
 While an MBA is best left for experienced professionals ready to move into senior roles, other masters programs may also be open to people in the early stages of their career.

 With specialist masters, you can learn technical skills relevant to your current profession or an occupational field you’d like to enter.
-The topic of management and leadership could be marginal in the program or presented in an industry-specific context.
-Popular online masters include Master of Education, Master of Nursing and Master of Project Management.
+Topics of business management and leadership may be less central in these programs, or they may be presented in an industry-specific context.
+However, specialist leadership and management masters are also available.

 Benefits of a Masters Degree

-- Employable.
+• Employability.
 Surveys of graduates some months after their postgraduate course show good labour market outcomes.
-In 2020, out of the graduates of coursework programs who wanted to work, 91.6% were employed.
-The median salary for graduates employed full-time was $87,400.
-Source: Graduate Outcomes Survey.
+In 2022, out of the graduates of coursework programs who wanted to work, 93.3% were employed (Graduate Outcomes Survey).
+The median salary for graduates employed full-time was $91,600.

 If you are motivated to do some university study, a good option is to do a graduate certificate online.
-Many online masters programs allow you to start by doing four subjects and earning a graduate certificate qualification.
+Many online masters programs allow you to start by doing four subjects and earning a postgraduate qualification.

 A graduate certificate is a short, higher education course that normally consists of four subjects.
 It’s open to degree holders.
 Experienced professionals without a degree may also join some courses… Online versions are commonly completed by working professionals over 8 months of part-time study.